q-flux/SOEN341/README.md

 # Project status

 Currently, we are creating a user story for the project and breaking  it down to individual tasks.
-The documentation will be found in milestone "sprint 1"
+The documentation of the meeting will be found under WIKI.